 We showed that the one-dimensional Ising model has no finite temperature phase transition, and is disordered at any finite temperature T, but in two dimensions on the square lattice there is a finite critical temperature $T_c$ below which there is long-ranged order.
 Consider now the construction depicted in fig. 6.2, where the sites of a two-dimensional square lattice are mapped onto those of a linear chain.
-Clearly we can elicit a one-to-one mapping between the sites of a two-dimensional square lattice and those of a one-dimensional chain.
-That is, the two-dimensional square lattice Ising model may be written as a one-dimensional Ising model, i.e.
+Clearly we can elicit a one-to-one mapping between the sites of a two-dimensional square lattice Ising model may be written as a one-dimensional Ising model, i.e.